Thinking Before Running! Efficient Code Generation with Thorough Exploration and Optimal Refinement: Preference-driven Optimization

 \subsection{Model Training and Inference}

-Generating high-probability text does not necessarily align well with human preferences, which may lead to biases in various tasks~\cite{perez2022red}.
+Generating high-probability text does not necessarily align well with human preferences, which may lead to biases in various tasks~\cite{becker2024text}.
 Reinforced Self-Training(ReST) mitigates this issue effectively by collecting offline data aligned with human preferences for online training~\cite{gulcehre2023reinforced}.
-We train the base model $\mathcal{M}$ with the success trajectory dataset $D_{M_0} \cup R_{M_0}$:

-In the inference process, two distinct configurations are used.
-The first configuration utilizes the fine-tuned base model, where the input $x$ is fed directly into the model to generate text with a temperature setting of $t=0$.
-This setup is designed to assess whether the data collected through ThinkCoder enhances the quality of the generated output.
-The second configuration regards the fine-tuned base model as the exploration agent within the ThinkCoder framework.
-This approach generates and refines solutions using $k$ explorations and $n$ refinements, with various temperature settings $t$.
-It aims to investigate the framework’s ability to improve the generated solutions through the success trajectories and the ThinkCoder framework.
-Comprehensive experimental results are presented in the evaluation section.
+We train the base model $\mathcal{M}$ with the success trajectory dataset $D_{M_0} \cup R_{M_0}$: In inference, we compare the performance with baselines at two configurations.
+The first uses a fine-tuned base model, feeding input $x$ directly to generate text at temperature $t=0$.
+This setup tests if ThinkCoder data improves output quality.
+The second configuration uses the fine-tuned base model as the exploration agent in ThinkCoder.
+It generates and refines solutions with $k$ explorations and $n$ refinements, using different temperature settings $t$.
+This aims to assess the framework's ability to improve solutions through successful trajectories and the ThinkCoder framework.